 35.76 ft (10.9 m)

-44.29 ft (13.50 m)
+44.29 ft (13.5 m)

 18,519 lb (8,400 kg)

 25,133 lb (11,400 kg)

-605 mph (974 kmh; 526 kts)
+605 mph (974 kph; 526 kts)

-47,244 feet (14,400 m; 8.9 miles)
+47,244 feet (14,400 m; 8.95 miles)

-Rate-of-Climb: 3,480 feet-per-minute (1,061 m/min)
+3,480 ft/min (1,061 m/min)

 4 x 30mm MK 108 fixed, forward-firing cannons